Mark Hamill Reveals He Told Arnold Schwarzenegger to 'Lose His Accent'

-Mark Hamill Reveals He Told Arnold Schwarzenegger to 'Lose His Accent' & Change His Last Name
+Mark Hamill Reveals He Once Told Arnold Schwarzenegger to 'Lose His Accent' & Change His Last Name

 Here's something about Mark Hamill you might not have known.